echomaverick/chatbot/README.md

-# AI Chatbot
+# InsightAI

 ## Description

-AI Chatbot is a conversational agent powered by artificial intelligence.
+InsightAI is a conversational agent powered by artificial intelligence.
 It is capable of understanding natural language input, providing responses, and engaging in meaningful conversations with users on a variety of topics.

 ## Features